(For an in-depth analysis of the HDB May 2018 BTO projects, read HDB May 2018 BTO: What You Must Know Before You Apply)

 #3: Decide whether you want a bank loan or HDB loan

 Many couples choose to opt for HDB loans without properly weighing up the pros and cons of each option.
 Yes, HDB loans might be government-backed… but that doesn’t automatically mean you’re getting a better deal.

 In fact, the interest rate for a bank loan is currently at about 1.60% to 1.75%, which is definitely lower than the 2.6% offered by HDB.
 Read our article on bank loans vs HDB loans for a more in-depth comparison!

 PS: Once you decide between a bank loan or HDB loan, do the necessary calculations to figure out the maximum amount that you’ll be able to loan.

 Now that you know how much you can loan, consider the amount of grants you’ll get, and the downpayment you’ll need to pay, and calculate your budget.

 We recommend arriving at a specific figure (say, $380,000) instead of eyeballing it and giving yourself a “range” to play with.
 When it’s time to select your flat, it’ll be much easier to narrow down your options and hone in on your ideal choice if you have a specific budget to work with.

-Find the home of your dreams today at 99.co!
+Find the home of your dreams at Singapore’s largest property portal 99.co!